zarf-dev/zarf/docs/2-the-zarf-cli/100-cli-commands/zarf_package_deploy.md

 ```
       --adopt-existing-resources   Adopts any pre-existing K8s resources into the Helm charts managed by Zarf.
 ONLY use when you have existing deployments you want Zarf to takeover.
-      --component-webhooks         Allow Zarf to wait for external webhooks to execute as each package component is deployed
       --components string          Comma-separated list of components to install.
 Adding this flag will skip the init prompts for which components to install
       --confirm                    Confirms package deployment without prompting.
 ONLY use with packages you trust.
 Skips prompts to review SBOM, configure variables, select optional components and review potential breaking changes.
   -h, --help                       help for deploy
   -k, --key string                 Path to public key file for validating signed packages
       --set stringToString         Specify deployment variables to set on the command line (KEY=value) (default [])
       --shasum string              Shasum of the package to deploy.
 Required if deploying a remote package and "--insecure" is not provided
+      --skip-webhooks              Skip waiting for external webhooks to execute as each package component is deployed
 ```

 ## Options inherited from parent commands